 These techniques—editing file extensions, changing formats, and trying different apps—will only get you so far.
 In order to rescue truly corrupted files, you’ll need a dedicated repair tool.
 These programs typically focus on one particular file format, so you’ll need one tool to fix a word-processor document, another to unscramble a video, and so on.
 To figure out which type of repair program you’ll need, check out the extension and any other information you can find about the file.

-Because of the sheer number of file types, we won't cover repair tools for all of them right here.
-However, a quick online search (keep your keywords as specific as possible) should turn up some leads for whatever format you're dealing with.
+Because of the sheer number of file types, we won’t cover repair tools for all of them right here.
+However, a quick online search (keep your keywords as specific as possible) should turn up some leads for whatever format you’re dealing with.
 Be sure to check out free and official options first before paying for a program.
-With Word docs, for example, try Word's own repair tool before anything else.
-Don't shell out cash for a repair tool unless you've exhausted all of your other options, AND you've read user or professional reviews that suggest it can work for you.
+With Word documents, for example, try Word’s own repair tool before anything else.
+Don’t shell out cash for a fix unless you’ve exhausted all other options, and you’ve read user or professional reviews that suggest it can work for you.
 For advice on repairing documents, videos, and PDFs, read on.

-For Word documents, which often get damaged, here's how to use the repair feature built into Microsoft Word.
-Launch the program, click Open Other Documents, and then choose Browse.
+To use Word’s built-in repair tool, launch the program, click Open Other Documents, and then choose Browse.
 Select your problem file, click the down arrow next to the Open button, and choose Open and Repair from the list.
 For the other Microsoft Office applications, such as Excel and Powerpoint, you can access similar tools in the same way.

 Another frequently-damaged file type is video.
-We've mentioned HandBrake and VLC Media Player, but while they can convert between formats and open many different video types, they can't repair corrupted video files.
-As far as your free options go, Recover MP4 fixes only a limited number of problems...and that's about it unless you're willing to pay.
-In that case, Grau GmbH Video Repair Software (from about $35) and Stellar Phoenix Video Repair (from $69.99) have good recommendations, and they also offer free demos.
-Before you pay up, give the demos a whirl to see if they work for you.
+We’ve mentioned HandBrake and VLC Media Player, but while they can convert between formats and open many different video types, they can’t repair corrupted video files.
+As far as your free options go, Recover MP4 fixes only a limited number of problems… and that’s about it unless you’re willing to pay.
+In that case, Grau GmbH Video Repair Tool (from about $35) and Stellar Repair for Video (from $50) have good recommendations, and they also offer free demos.
+Before you pay up, give the programs a whirl to see if they work for you.